 The Garden Demon

-Trapped in a world uncreated, and sucked into a realm unknown, a demon dwells on paths untaken, and amongst paths not meant to tell.
-Trapped in a lamp, illuminating the world, the demon struggles to become complete and to seek the One.
-In the latest story of our garden, we learn of more than what we hear from our ancestors; we tap into Talmudic reverie in order to understand that each person, in any moment, has a world that depends in some small measure upon the past, and also upon the world to come.
+Trapped in a world perceived as uncreated, and sucked into a realm unknown, a demon dwells on paths untaken, and amongst paths not meant to tell.
+Trapped illuminating the world from a lamp, the demon struggles to become complete and to seek One.
+In this story from our garden we learn more than what has passed from our own realms, we hear from our ancestors—we tap into Talmudic reverie (Gittin 68a/b) if only to understand that each being, in any moment, has a world that depends in some small measure upon the past, and also, inevitably, upon the world to come.

 Inside the Garden